rust-master/android-course/README.md

 # Android Course
-Android course work for students

-Lecture 1 to Lecture 6
+Android course work for students lecture 1 to Lecture 6

 ## Learn More